 “We once fabricated a composite crane beam for a major water project.
 The beam needed to be straight and true, due to its application as a crane runway beam.
 The nature of the beam ruled out galvanising as an option.
 We couldn’t risk possible distortion, so we were able to provide a comparable painting option.”

-Not all paints are created equally.
+Not all paints are created equal.
 The performance of your paint system is only as good as the item the paint is applied to.

 Dirty, oily or rusty steel items can be painted… but they will not last nearly as long clean and properly treated steel.
 Surface treatment is a huge consideration.
-And it’s a consideration that can represent almost 50% of the costs of the coating.
+And it’s a consideration that can represent up to 50% of the costs of the coating.

 Next, you’ll need to look at what paint to use.
 And it’s a choice you will make based on the environment the steel will be located in and how long you need it to last.
 For assistance with the selection of a suitable painting system, have a look at the summary from Dulux of AS2312: 2.

-Here are some preliminary costs (ex-GST) to help you compare the options:
+Here are some preliminary costs (ex-GST) to help you compare the options (as at 21 April 2021):